hyl3rid/blog/data/blog/tartetatin.md

 **For the shortcrust pastry**
 ⦁ 1 ½ cup all-purpose flour
-⦁ 8 Tbsp butter, unsalted and cubed
+⦁ 8 tbsp butter, unsalted and cubed
+⦁ 2 tbsp confectioners sugar
-⦁ 4 Tbsp ice cold water
+⦁ 4 tbsp ice cold water
-⦁ 2/4 tsp salt
+⦁ pinch of salt

 **For the filling:**
 ⦁ 4 apples